-Born on November 19, 1925, Bauman is one of the best known sociologists and philosophers in the world.
-His name is often mentioned as a principal creator of the concept of "post-modernism".
-He writes above all about the characteristics and trends of contemporary culture.
+Born on November 19, 1925, Bauman was one of the most highly esteemed social critics in Europe.
+His name is often mentioned as a principal creator of the concept of "post-modernity" and "liquid modernity".
+He has also been a critic of the Third Way, globalisation and consumerist society.

 In March, 1968, Zygmunt Bauman was professor of sociology at the University of Warsaw and Chairman of the General Sociology Department.
 He was suddenly stripped of his post and expelled from the university for political reasons by the communist authorities.
 Although he left Poland, he was remembered as the author of many books and sociology textbooks.
 Bauman had been an outstanding teacher of younger sociologists and the first editor-in-chief of "Studia Sociologiczne".
 In emigration, he continued to develop his ideas and his original scholarly concepts.
 Bauman lectured at the universities in Tel Aviv and Haifa in 1969-1971.
 He went to England in that year and accepted a permanent post at the University of Leeds.
 He was also visiting professor at Berkeley, Yale, Canberra, St. John's and Copenhagen.